fmezzadri/shape_parameterized/README.md

 This repository contains codes to train the shape-parameterized neural networks presented in the paper "A framework for physics-informed deep learning over freeform domains" by F. Mezzadri, J. Gasick and X. Qian.
 Links where the corresponding datasets can be downloaded are provided.

-The codes have been run and tested on a system equipped with Python 3.6.13, Tensorflow 2.5.2, and Sciann 0.6.5.1 The full details of the machine where the codes have been run are reported in the file requirements.txt
+The codes have been run and tested on a system equipped with Python 3.6.13, Tensorflow 2.5.2, and Sciann 0.6.5.1
+The full details of the machine where the codes have been run are reported in the file "requirements.txt".

 The codes are provided in the following directories: